kellan/laughingmeme/_posts/2006-08-02-email-tag-and-release-part-1.md

 I’ve only been using Thunderbird for a few hours now, but I’ve made some tweaks which make me think this might work.

-Following \[these instructions\](http://kb.mozillazine.org/Archiving*your*e-mail), I’ve got the \[Buttons\](http://www.chuonthis.com/extensions/buttons.php) extension, which includes an “Archive” button.
-From there I assign a default Archive folder, and use \[keyconfig\](http://extensionroom.mozdev.org/more-info/keyconfig) to bind archiving to ‘A’.
+Following [these instructions](http://kb.mozillazine.org/Archiving*your*e-mail), I’ve got the [Buttons](http://www.chuonthis.com/extensions/buttons.php) extension, which includes an “Archive” button.
+From there I assign a default Archive folder, and use [keyconfig](http://extensionroom.mozdev.org/more-info/keyconfig) to bind archiving to ‘A’.
 While I’m in there bind delete to ‘D’.
 Nirvana!

 ### Non-working Notes on Thunderbird

 I describe my email coping strategy as “tag and release”. (it doesn’t work terrible well as my correspondents can tell you, but it keeps me sane).
 Respond (or not), tag a message, and get it the hell out of my inbox.

 So now I’ve got release working, what about tag?
-Well I had high hopes for \[Tag the Bird\](https://addons.mozilla.org/thunderbird/1832/).
+Well I had high hopes for [Tag the Bird](https://addons.mozilla.org/thunderbird/1832/).
 Unfortunately its mangling my emails beyond recognizability, and the UI needs a bit of work.
 I’ve got an email out to the developer so I’m keeping my fingers crossed.
 Expect updates, and watch the del.icio.us stream for XUL tutorials.

 ### On Migrating

-Mark’s right, \[emlx sucks, emlxconvert doesn’t work\](http://diveintomark.org/archives/2006/06/16/juggling-oranges).
-JWZ’s \[exml.pl\](http://jwz.livejournal.com/505711.html) fared better for me.
+Mark’s right, [emlx sucks, emlxconvert doesn’t work](http://diveintomark.org/archives/2006/06/16/juggling-oranges).
+JWZ’s [exml.pl](http://jwz.livejournal.com/505711.html) fared better for me.
 Haven’t spotted obvious problems yet, but I only ran it against a 2 month old account as well.
 Still this sucks.